517: No Such Thing As Julius Caesar's Dad Jokes

 Slightly embarrassing, obviously.
 He's just sort of sidled back onto the throne.

 draw him to Waterloo and try and defeat him.
-And they're basically led by a duo of Wellington and Blucher.
+And they're basically led by a duo of Wellington and Blucher, and they were really different characters.

-So Wellington sounds like a bit of a dick maybe to hang out with, but really good general.
+So Wellington sounds like a bit of a dick, maybe, to hang out with, but really good general.
 So his forces didn't really love him because he was quite cold, quite arrogant.

-The Iron Duke, yes.
-You're never going to love someone called the Iron Duke, go to the parties with him.
+You're never going to love someone called the Iron Duke, go to parties with him.
+Whereas Bluca was more

-Whereas Bluker was more very brave, not a good strategist, didn't plan ahead, but he was the disco bowl duke.
+very brave, not a good strategist, didn't plan ahead, but he was the disco bowl duke.

 Exactly, yes.